idyllicsoftware/schloop/README.md

 3. The ansible module create a deployer user.
 I strong recommend doing that.
 Instead of ubuntu or admin user.

-4. For authorized keys please copy all the user `.ansible/public_keys/authorized_keys` directory of the project.
+4. For authorized keys please copy all the user public key inside `.ansible/public_keys/authorized_keys` directory of the project.

 5. Please do a have a look at `vars/main.yml` file inside `.ansible` and make the necessary adjustment over here.